LoganSound/CopterFeeder/README.md

 ## Prerequisites

--   A Raspberry Pi or other supported single board computer
+-   A Raspberry Pi or another host with Ubuntu or a similar Linux distribution
--   Ubuntu or a compatible Linux distribution
+-   A supported SDR, see the ADSB.im [supported list](https://www.adsb.im/supported#sdrs)

 ## Installation

 ### Option 1: Using ADSB.IM Image

-1. Download and install the [ADSB.im](https://adsb.im) image on your device.
+1. Download and install the [ADSB.im](https://adsb.im) image on your device
-2. Follow their [how-to guide](https://www.adsb.im/howto) for hardware setup and image loading.
+2. Follow their [how-to guide](https://www.adsb.im/howto) for hardware setup and image loading
-3. Proceed to the [Configuration and Running](#configuration-and-running) section.
+3. Proceed to the [Configuration and Running](#configuration-and-running) section

 ### Option 2: Manual Setup with ADSB.im and Ubuntu